Yuukino22/Yuukino22/README.md

 Hi there 👋
 My name is Yifeng Xiong.
-I'm currently a fifth year student at UC Irvine.
+I'm currently an incoming Computer Science PhD student at UC Irvine.
-Major: CS & Math
 Research interest: Generative Models and 3D vision